On the difference between thermalization in open and isolated quantum systems: a case study: Results

 To see this more generally, we plot in Fig.~\ref{fig:ETH_thermalization2}(b) the trace distance between the time averaged density matrix $\overline{\hat{\rho}}:= \frac{1}{t_f - t_i}\int_{t_i}^{t_f} dt^\prime \hat{\rho}(t^\prime)$ of the DQD, and the state $\hat{\rho}_\MGS$, as a function of $1/\LB$.
 This is done for three different randomly chosen initial conditions of the DQD.
 We again clearly see a $1/\LB$ decay with a small offset in all cases.
 Neglecting the small offset, this is completely consistent with Eq.~\eqref{ETH_MGS}.
 We attribute this small spurious offset to numerical limitations [see Appendix.~\ref{appendix:numerical_limitations}].

 Combining all of the above, we see that the interacting DQD, satisfies Eqs.~\eqref{ETH_thermalization_2} and \eqref{ETH_MGS}, and therefore shows thermalization in the IQS sense for $t\gg t_\oqs$.
 In contrast, the non-interacting DQD does not thermalize in the IQS sense, at least within the range of time and $L_B$ considered.
-This is consistent with the fact that the interacting DQD shows some non-integrable features in the SFF and the level-spacing distributions, while the non-interacting DQD shows none, as evidenced by Fig.~\ref{fig:SFF}.
-Our numerical results clearly highlight that for thermalization in the IQS sense to hold, we need to first take the long time limit in Eqs.~\eqref{ETH_thermalization_1} and \eqref{ETH_thermalization_2} for a fixed bath size $\LB$, before afterwards considering increased bath sizes.
+Our numerical results clearly highlight that for thermalization in the IQS sense to hold, we need to first take the long time limit in Eqs.~\eqref{ETH_thermalization_1} and \eqref{ETH_thermalization_2} for a fixed bath size $\LB$, before considering increased bath sizes.
 This is the fourth result of the paper.